Are you one of those designers struggling with fleeting attention spans?

 Take sales as an example – how often do you see a vendor’s offer comparing old and new (significantly cheaper) prices?

 Yes, it happens quite often.
-What is necessary is transformation of any kind: financial, aesthetic, statistical, physical, etc.
+What is necessary is the transformation of any kind: financial, aesthetic, statistical, physical, etc.

 Our old brain is also a powerful signaler for disruptions and modifications – it will certainly react when risky turns safe; with becomes without; or fast switches to slow.
 You probably already concluded that neutrality and dull contrast is not going to bring you results.